Burnham Area Rescue Boat: Light of Elizabeth

-The Light Of Elizabeth is a four-seat BBV craft intended for training and to reach sites on the River Parrett where the larger hovercraft cannot operate.
+The Light Of Elizabeth is a four-seat BBV craft intended for training and reaching sites on the River Parrett where the larger hovercraft cannot operate.
 It entered service in August 2006.

 A new larger Italian-designed hovercraft replaced Light Of Elizabeth in 2013.
-It was funded by donations from local individuals and groups, and is made of kevlar rather than fibreglass to make it more resilient.
+It was funded by donations from local individuals and groups, and built using kevlar rather than fibreglass to make it more resilient.